kevinbtalbert/heartbeat-airgap/README.md

 5. Execute the python script by running ```python heartbeat_airgapped_v1.py``` from within the virtual environment.
 6. Copy the created file(s) wherever needed via your local file browser and type ```deactivate``` to close the virtual environment.

+The ```offline_pip_dependencies``` folder is provided for totally airgapped customers to leverage if they do not have access to pip altogether.
+It contains the wheels and tars that a pip install pulling from PyPi or proxy of PyPi would provide.

 Note that if the above still doesn't work, you can create the virtual environment on an internet-connected PC and copy the files to the host with a connection to the CM server after; however, you will have to symlink the python distro to your current python version on that host for the virtual environment to work there.

 # Definitions